snoyberg/yesoddocs/persistent/type-classes.markdown

 This is the heart of Persistent.
 It really has two components: a set of associated data types (see [type families](http://www.haskell.org/haskellwiki/GHC/Type_families)) and functions.

-The functions are essentially a bare minimum necessary to implement <abbr title="Create Read Update Delete">CRUD</abbr> operations:
+The functions are the bare minimum necessary to implement <abbr title="Create Read Update Delete">CRUD</abbr> operations:

 * Create: insert and replace